italrr/canvas/README.md

 `cv` is an esoteric dynamic/pseudo-functional programming language designed with simplicity and hackability in mind.
 It's heavily inspired by C++ and Javascript, with a very small touch of LISP.

-The interpreter is intended to be a single file, easy to include and integrate with other projects.
-The intepreter is written in C++.

 Short summary:

 - Code only supports ASCII (no unicode or emojis)